smartcontractresearchforum/docs/en/grants_general_contributors.md

 Researchers who prefer occasional work and fewer meetings are referred to as _Research Associates_.
 There are no commitments required for being a Research Associate other than maintaining a light presence in our Chat and forum and occasionally contributing a comment or summary to SCRF.
 Research Associates who have completed several research summaries may be invited to become Research Fellows.

-To make SCRF the most compelling crypto-focused space online, we recognize that we have to compensate you for your time and expertise. **All work for SCRF is compensated.**
+To make SCRF the most compelling crypto-focused forum, we recognize that we have to compensate you for your time and expertise. **All work for SCRF is compensated.**

 ## What we are looking for